-Car tax in general and how to calculate vehicle tax on your new car and used car by state law
+How to calculate vehicle tax on a new car or used car by state law

 Trying to find out what vehicle taxes you incur and have to pay on your vehicle?
 Looking for general tax information, a tax calculator or motor vehicle tax due dates?
 In the process of buying or selling a car and curious how to avoid or optimize your sales taxes?
 Or just trying to learn more about potential penalties for avoiding tax payments and bounty?

 You're at the right place!
 This article is going to answer your questions and provide a lot more context about car taxes by states, motor vehicle types, vehicle sales in general and trade-ins and private party sales in particular.

 Car Tax for Every State: Car Tax Calculator

 We recently published a study 'What the hell are dealer doc fees?' in which we researched how much dealers are allowed to charge as document preparation fees by state.
 In parallel, we also looked into vehicle registration fees, sales tax and tax incentives on trade-ins by state:

 As you can check in the article mentioned above, the Department of Motor Vehicles (DMVs) of each state allows dealers to charge very different amounts of doc fees.
 Tax rates, however, are not regulated by the Department of Motor Vehicles (DMVs) but the Franchise Tax Boards or Department of Treasury instead.